crcdng/smart_contract_101_ligo/README.md

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 If you do not have Apple's XCode already installed, make sure that you confirm when prompted "The XCode Command Line Tools will be installed."
-Alternatively, you can also install XCode from the Apple App Store.
+Alternatively, you can also get XCode from the Apple App Store.

 ### Install LIGO specific development tools